Definition of predictive maintenance, examples and benefits

 In the 19th century, steam locomotives required constant maintenance.
 Manual lubrication - operators had to walk around the moving parts every few kilometres and check which ones needed oil - it was essential to prevent them from overheating.
 The machinery used in transport today is more sophisticated, but maintenance is still necessary to avoid breakdowns and, as with the old locomotives, it is more cost-effective to detect faults early.
 Predictive maintenance helps do this.

-Predictive maintenance is a technique that uses data analysis tools and techniques to detect operational anomalies and potential defects in equipment and processes so that they can be addressed before failure occurs.
-Just as predictive analytics can anticipate, for example, market movements or fluctuations in energy demand, predictive maintenance uses data analytics to anticipate system failures and is a fundamental part of the Industrial Internet of Things (IIoT).
+Predictive maintenance is a technique that uses data analysis tools and methods to detect anomalies in operations and potential defects in equipment and processes, allowing issues to be resolved before a failure occurs.
+For example, in power generation turbines, the continuous analysis of data such as vibration, temperature or energy consumption can identify wear or misalignments long before a major breakdown takes place.
+Just as predictive analytics can forecast market movements or fluctuations in energy demand, predictive maintenance uses data analysis to anticipate system failures and is a fundamental part of the Industrial Internet of Things (IIoT).

 To monitor the condition of equipment and alert technicians to upcoming failures, preventive maintenance has three main components: